 Yoga To Help You Sleep

 And finally, if you know me, you know I love yoga.
 It’s good for my blood pressure.
-Yoga is good for my arthritis.
+Good for my arthritis.
 Yoga can help us lose weight, too.
-But here, what we can receive from Yoga is relaxation for our mind, body and spirit so that we can finally fall asleep.
+But most importantly four our discussion is what we can receive from Yoga for our sleep.
+That’s relaxation for our mind, body and spirit so that we can finally fall asleep.
 I try to do this routine once or twice a week.
 It feels wonderful when you’re done, all nice and flexible.
 Let me know if you enjoy it too.

-Got any relaxation techniques you want to share?
+Got any tips for falling asleep you want to share?
 Share it with us in the comments below, I’d love to hear it!